An Intro to Contemporary Crazy Quilting

 __Patchwork/Quilting Basics: Pen or pencil with eraser, Tape measure, Seam ripper, Rotary cutter, Mat and ruler

-Note: If you sign up too late to receive the kit or live outside the United States please also bring:
+Note: If you sign up too late to receive the kit or live outside the United States please also build your kit with:

 __1⁄4 yd.
 (9” x 44″) of a white thin cotton or poly/cotton blend fabric (you should be able to see through the fabric)